So where were we…

 At this point in the story (2000), Milken was out of jail and banned for life from trading securities.
 After a bout with prostate cancer, he became a vegan philanthropist, and his principal thing was a think tank called the Milken Institute.

 Because he owned TEC, we got the chance to go to the Milken Institute’s Global Summit held at the Beverly Hill Hilton.

-I’d never been to something where they had so many thought leaders speaking on varied subjects.
+I’d never been to something where there were so many thought leaders speaking on varied subjects.
 Here is an example of the types of speakers.
-You name a top-level CEO, financier, thought leader politician.
+You name a top-level CEO, financier, thought leader, or politician.
 They were all there.

 He stuck around.

 This guy is hosting this global conference with ex-presidents and billionaires in attendance, and he mingled.